 Taking all this data and creating an Audience Growth Database is quite the feat, and anyone who has tried to do it in the past has the scars to prove it.
 A vast majority of this data is hidden inside platforms with tough-to-navigate UI’s, and a big chunk has no public API at all.

 I’m a marketer like you, albeit in a different space (B2B).
-The more time I spend trying to engineer my data and create the right views for analysis = less time I have to think about solutions to marketing problems, or better – come up with ideas for growing our audience and executing them.
+The more time I spend trying to engineer my mobile audience data and create the right views for analysis = less time I have to think about solutions to marketing problems, or better – come up with ideas for growing our audience and executing them.

 Marketers shouldn’t be spending even one minute solving data engineering problems.
 That’s not going to make you a great marketer.
-You should be thinking about growth or executing on growth 24/7 (not really 24/7, learn when to stop, your family is more important than installs.)
+You should be thinking about mobile app growth or executing on growth 24/7 (not really 24/7, learn when to stop, your family is more important than installs.)

 You deserve a platform that does everything I’ve described, that allows you to avoid waiting months for a data engineering team to put together half a dashboard just to add some data-driven thinking to your day.